wxqqh/notion-rehype/README.md

 # notion-rehype

+An CommonJS Module For notion-rehype.
+ESM is provided https://github.com/Mongkii/notion-rehype

 Turn Notion blocks(from API) into rehype(hast), so you can make the most of the rich rehype ecosystem.

 ## Usage